How Unique Scaffolding Helped Navigate Gov’t Restrictions & Layout Obstacles

 Clancy & Theys Construction Company was founded in Raleigh, North Carolina in 1949.
 They work a wide range of projects, from hotels to warehouses.
 They’re also known for the renovation and preservation of historic buildings and more.
 Clancy & Theys is a Top 100 CM at-Risk provider and Top 100 Green contractor.

-This project involved a unique application of Turner OCTO Scaffolding and a Scando 650 Personnel Material Hoist.
+This project involved a unique application of OCTO Scaffolding and a Scando 650 Personnel Material Hoist.
 Managing government agency involvement and tricky architectural designs, Scaffolding Solutions was able to help Clancy & Theys work through their project quickly and effectively.

 - The building was built to the street easement and the Fire Department required the street to remain open.

 - The building itself reduced its footprint by 20 feet after the first eight floors.

 - The Scando 650 which is usually set perpendicular to a structure had to be set parallel to allow street access.

 - We designed a system that left street access open and allowed contractors access to the building with the Scando 650.